91nunocosta/todolist/README.md

 ```
 By the way, this request returns you the Open API spec mentioned in the next section.

 You can find some examples of requests in [examples.sh](examples.sh).
 Running the script should also work.
 The docker-compose configuration sets up the database with the needed data.
-The configurtion also contains a JWT secret.
+The configuration also contains a JWT secret.
 The JWT token used in the script was generated for that secret and the username created in the beginning.
-Note that docker-compose is not intented for production.
+Note that docker-compose is not intended for production.
 A different secret (not stored in git) would be used in production.

 If you prefer to use [Postman](https://www.postman.com/), you can import [postman_collection](postman_collection) and try the requests there.